BramVan-Oosterhout/DockerContrib/README.md

 DockerContrib is a quick way to start a Docker container for a Foswiki installation.

+DockerContrib **does not need a Foswiki installation**.
+One can download DockerContrib from GitHub and proceed from there.

 This proof of concept provides a script: `docker-install.pl` that selects a `docker-foswiki` image and starts a container based on that image.

 To use it you must have installed `docker` and started the daemon.
 Then: